A truly easy chicken cordon bleu recipe. Get the wonderful flavor combination of the classic dish, without the hard work.

 Maybe I’m a bad cook, I don’t know.
 The pictures I saw online make it look so easy.

 How to make TRULY EASY chicken cordon bleu

 I still wanted to make baked chicken cordon bleu, and then it dawned on me.
-I want the flavor combination – chicken, Dijon, ham and Swiss.
+I want the flavor combination – chicken, Dijon, ham, and Swiss cheese.
 So I don’t really need the pretty presentation!
 (Although if I wasn’t so inept in the kitchen, I would have loved that too).

-So this is what brought me to the current recipe for truly easy chicken cordon bleu.
+So this is what brought me to the current recipe.
 The cheese is the part that I find the most challenging.
-So I decided to coat the chicken breasts, bake them, then layer them with ham and cheese and return to the oven just until the the cheese is melted.
+So I decided to coat the chicken breasts, bake them, then layer them with ham and cheese and return to the oven just until the cheese is melted.

 Success!
 Tonight for dinner, we all enjoyed the wonderful flavors of chicken cordon bleu.
 No cheese puddles!
 Just juicy chicken breasts topped with warm ham and melted Swiss cheese.